hitiksaini/hitiksaini/README.md

 <img src="https://raw.githubusercontent.com/hitiksaini/hitiksaini/master/new.gif">

-I am pursuing my Bachelor's Degree in Computer Science & Engineering from Chandigarh University.
+<p align="left" widht="400"> I am pursuing my Bachelor's Degree in Computer Science & Engineering from Chandigarh University.
 I enjoy coding as well as designing.
 Being consistent to my passion I've developed various web/mobile applications.
 I always push myself for exploring new and interesting things.
-If not coding or designing you'll find me in the Gym or maybe in the playground.
+If not coding or designing you'll find me in the Gym or maybe in the playground.</p>